 Moving to the Middle East gave me the opportunity to travel to so many exotic countries such as Kuwait, Egypt, Jordan, Turkey, Lebanon, Palestine, Bahrain, the U.A.E., and Oman.
-All of these countries are wondrous and gloriously beautiful, rich in culture, history, cuisine and mystery.
+All of these countries are wondrous and gloriously beautiful, rich in culture, history, cuisine, and mystery.
 But it was my trip to Iran in July 2015 that really left a deep impression on my experience in the Middle East.

-When people think of the Middle East and other Islamic countries, let alone Iran, they automatically think about religious extremism, women in black shadowy chadors, terrorism, poverty, war, human right’s abuses, and anti-western sentiments.
+When people think of the Middle East and other Islamic countries, let alone Iran, they automatically think about religious extremism, women in black shadowy chadors, terrorism, poverty, war, human rights abuses, and anti-western sentiments.
 But this idea hasn’t stopped me from traveling throughout the Middle East and it didn’t stop me from traveling to Iran as a tourist.

 Although tourism has picked up over the recent years, Iranians are still not used to seeing foreign tourists.
-So when my tour group would pull-up and strut our way into each site with our canon cameras ready to capture our memories, we were a lot like celebrity spectacles.
+So when my tour group would pull up and strut our way into each site with our canon cameras ready to capture our memories, we were a lot like celebrity spectacles.
 People would stare indiscreetly.
 Locals walked up and stood in front of us during our conversations as if trying to understand what we were talking about.

 But most intriguing to them was the lone black girl in the group.
-Their stares towards me weren’t just indiscreet; they were hilariously shocked, like they’ve never seen a black person before!
+Their stares towards me weren’t just indiscreet; they were hilariously shocked like they’d never seen a black person before!
 Come to think of it, I may have been the first black person a lot of Iranians there have ever seen in person.
 The only other black person I saw while I was there was myself looking back at me in a mirror.

-The point of my visit to was for me to unravel the mystery of Iran.
+The point of my visit was for me to unravel the mystery of Iran.
 Instead, I became the mystery in Iran.
-Wherever I went, I had children cautiously approach me then just stand there and stare at me with a big smile and of course, I smiled back.
+Wherever I went, I had children cautiously approach me then just stand there and stare at me with a big smile, and of course, I smiled back.
 When I said hello, they giggled in excitement and then ran off.

 There were occasionally some children who even photo-bombed my selfies, had a good laugh, then ran away again!
 Could they tell that I was a teacher?
 Locals who were also visiting tourist sites approached my tour guide and asked if they could take a picture with me.
 Of course, it’s strange to take a photo with a complete stranger… unless you’re a celebrity!

 People went out of their way to approach me from the other side of the street just to strike up a conversation and simply asked if I was enjoying Iran.
-Everyone automatically thought that I was American and forced their children to speak English with me; they were proud of their children and I indulged them by speaking with them for a few minutes, answering their questions.
+Everyone automatically thought that I was American and forced their children to speak English with me; they were proud of their children and I indulged them by speaking with them for a few minutes and answering their questions.

 “Where are you from?”